 2. Reactivate Dormant Accounts

 This is where reactivation campaigns come in.
 You’ve probably seen some “We Miss You” and “Is This Goodbye?” emails in your inboxes.
-These tactics can work, but they need to be tailored more to be effective and should remind the reader of specific benefits they receive from your business and give them a compelling reason to click.
+These tactics can work, but they need to be tailored more to be effective.
+They should remind the reader of specific benefits they receive from your business and give them a compelling reason to click.

 Retargeting Strategies & Examples